meshcloud/terraform-azure-meshplatform/README.md

   1. Global Administrator
   2. Privileged Role Administrator AND (Cloud) Application Administrator
 - Permissions on Azure Resource Level: User Access Administrator on the Management Group that should be managed by meshStack

-### If using an Enterprise Agreement

-- Permissions on [Enterprise Agreement level](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-ea-roles): Account Owner for the enrollment account that should be used for creating subscriptions

-### If using a Microsoft Customer Agreement

-- Permissions in Source Tenant for granting access to the billing account used for subscription creation: Account Administrator

 ## How to Use This Module